 How to save those millions?

 Let’s get started from the to-be process.
-It is a process design that organization expects to happen when they are executing in their operations.
-Furthermore, organization drives process design forward with trainings of huge efforts and costs.
-The core target of to-be and BPM practice is to streamline operations, keep costs in control, reduce variations and the amount of rework.
+It is a process design that the organization expects to happen when they are executing in their operations.
+Furthermore, the organization drives process design forward with the training of enormous efforts and costs.
+The core target of to-be and BPM practice is to streamline operations, keep costs in control, reduce variations, and the amount of rework.
 For example, the to-be of an Order-to-Cash process could be something like this:

 Example of a to-be process

 In reality, to-be processes are not followed or executed by 100% of the operations, well often not even by 50-70%, though that would be the optimal scenario.
 This is because of a simple explanation - we are humans.
 For example, people use IT systems in numerous ways, policies are not always explicit nor followed, especially when you are in a hurry, sharing and identifying the best practices is also tricky.
 On the other hand, operations are optimized inside business functions “silos” - not on an end-to-end level.